Browse A-Z

 • Thinking or memory problems

-It is not necessary for the health care provider to find tender points during the exam to make a diagnosis.
+It is not necessary for the health care provider to find tender points during a physical exam to make a diagnosis and results of the exam may be normal.

-Results from the physical exam, blood and urine tests, and imaging tests are normal.
+Results from blood and urine tests, and imaging tests are normal.
 These tests may be done to check for other conditions with similar symptoms.
 Studies of breathing during sleeping may be done to find out if you have a condition called sleep apnea.

-Fibromyalgia is common in every rheumatic disease and complicates diagnoses and therapy.
+Fibromyalgia is common in every rheumatic disease and may complicate diagnoses and therapy.
 These disorders include:

 • Rheumatoid arthritis